Tatiana Pinto

 Tatiana Vanessa Ferreira Pinto (born 28 March 1994) is a Portuguese professional footballer plays as a midfielder for Serie A club Juventus and the Portugal national team.

 Club career

 After spells abroad with SC Sand and Bristol City, Pinto returned to her home country in summer 2016.
 She signed with the newly formed women's team of Sporting CP; the club she supports.
 In 2020, she ended her contract with Sporting and signed for Levante.

 On 6 September 2023, Brighton & Hove Albion announced the signing of Pinto.
 On 5 June 2024, Brighton reported that Pinto, and three other players, would leave when their contracts expire in June.

-Juventus

 On 21 August 2025, Pinto joined Juventus by signing a contract until 2027.

 International career

 On 30 May 2023, Pinto was included in the Portugal's 23-player squad for the FIFA Women's World Cup 2023.

 On 24 June 2025, Pinto was called up to the Portugal squad for the UEFA Women's Euro 2025.